-26% Somewhat Left

 “Williams: No.”

-The article employs diction and language that is notably restrained and formal, contributing to its overall neutral tone.
+The article employs diction and language that are notably restrained and formal, contributing to its overall neutral tone.
 Terms like “challenges” and “advocate” are informative but measured, conveying the dynamics of the race without implying aggression or favoritism.
 The author also avoids emotionally charged words or loaded phrases often seen in more partisan outlets.
 Instead of framing the contest as a “battle” or “clash,” she refers to it as a “race” or “campaign,” maintaining an even-handed tone.

 The reporter, Shannon Sollit, avoids emotional or judgmental language, letting the facts speak for themselves.
 While her social media presence leans slightly liberal, her writing remains professional and neutral in tone.
 Here is an example of left-leaning sway used on Shannon Sollit Twitter profile: